SaarGab/AI_Image_Recognition/README.md

 This is an image recognition project that uses the Contrastive Language-Image Pre-training (CLIP) technique for a machine learning model.
-The model also uses online pictures fetched from the website https://unsplash.com as a way of comparing the desired image by the user with online images from the web.
+The model also uses online pictures fetched from the website https://unsplash.com as a way of comparing the desired image of the user with online images from the web.

 Important: Before running the attached code, please do the following:
 1. Open the Visual Studio IDE (if you don't have it then please download it).